equinor/aware/README.md

-# Aware - A highly visual Prometheus alerts dashboard
+# Aware - A highly visual system agnostic alerting dashboard

 The purpose of this dashboard is to have it be more alarming and visual compared to e.g. the Prometheus Alerts page.
 You would typically set this dashboard up on a team-monitor and in the case of an event, get everyones attention, and then inspect further in another dashboard with more features.

 ## Demo
-(Outdated!: But basically the same, just with Prometheus and not Sensu)
 In the case of events:
 ![alt text](events.png)
 The background change color to the most severe event.